awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 ## Enabling Hibernation for an Instance<a name="enabling-hibernation"></a>

 To hibernate an instance, it must first be enabled for hibernation\.
-At launch, enable hibernation using the console or the command line\.
+To enable hibernation, you must do it while launching the instance\.

 **Important**
 You can't enable or disable hibernation for an instance after you launch it\.